Kingxukai/linux/Documentation/trace/coresight/coresight-perf.rst

 session with AUX pause / resume, three configuration terms are
 introduced:

-- "aux-action=start-paused": it is specified for the cs_etm PMU event to launch in a paused state.
+- "aux-action=start-paused": it is specified for the woke cs_etm PMU event to launch in a paused state.
 - "aux-action=pause": an associated event is specified with this term to pause AUX trace.